 "No…they can't fire me.
 Well…they could.
 The Dean just stopped by today…no big deal."
 He kicked his heels at the leg rest in an attempt to squirm himself and the chair upright, redoubling his effort after not connecting the first time.

 "What was that?
 I missed it."
 Tessa was back, but occupied with spreading mustard on a slice of whole grain bread.
+He clothes, which were always function over form, were a baggy blue blouse with sleeves rolled back and white jean shorts that made him cringe at their lack of length, and that they were actually a compromise.

 "It's nothing I can't handle, you up to something tonight?"

-"Volleyball practice, I can take the car so you don't have to worry about it…" Tessa took a second, longer look at her Father, and saw something.
+"Volleyball practice, I can take the car so you don't have to worry about it…" Tessa took a second, longer look at her father, and saw something.
 Her voice carried that concern.
 "Rachel's mom works at Agilent.
 You could get a job there."

 "Why not?
 They pay good."